solosoyfranco/Domum/docs/TALOS_SETUP.md

 This document provides steps to configure a Talos Linux Kubernetes cluster with a Virtual IP (VIP) for High Availability.
 Remember to check the disk name and patch the controlplane + the disk name.

+ISO Generation and upgrades -> https://factory.talos.dev
+	Visit Talos Factory and generate an ISO with:

+	- System Extensions (Varies depending on your case):
+	- siderolabs/intel-ucode (only on my baremetal systems that have intel)
+	- siderolabs/iscsi-tools (Required for Longhorn)
+	- siderolabs/util-linux-tools (Required for Longhorn)
+	- siderolabs/qemu-guest-agent (only for proxmox vms)

 ---

 ## **1. Generate Configuration Files**